tari-project/tari/Contributing.md

   offers tips for effective preventing bugs from scuttling past your gimlet gaze.
 * Bug bounty and disclosure policy.

-# The Tari release process
+# The MinoTari release process

-The Tari release process draws inspiration from the Rust [compiler release process] and borrows some of its key ideas.
+The MinoTari release process draws inspiration from the Rust [compiler release process] and borrows some of its key ideas.

 The process is well-suited for a large open-source project that desires a regular release schedule but also needs